dror27/dk-shack/vol2/songs/en/Alpha Mike Foxtrot.md

 Just a chip off the old block\
 Alpha Mike Foxtrot \
 \
-“So much hate this guy has\
+"So much hate this guy has\
 Wish we could have trained him instead\
 To dress in whites, to accept\
 Divinity, order, leaders inept\